peterprokop/AlertyAlert/README.md

-SCLAlertView
+AlertyAlert
 ===========

 Animated Alert View written in Swift, which can be used as a `UIAlertView` or `UIAlertController` replacement.
-Since `UIAlertView` is deprecated and `UIAlertController` only works on iOS 8.x or above, if you have a Swift project where you want to support iOS 7.x too, SCLAlertView is an ideal substitution.

 ![BackgroundImage](https://raw.githubusercontent.com/vikmeup/SCPopUpView/master/successScreenshot.png)_
 ![BackgroundImage](https://raw.githubusercontent.com/vikmeup/SCPopUpView/master/editScreenshot.png)